Sperm Quality - the Canary in the Coal Mine?

 Many men have had a mobile phone in their pocket for more than 10 years.
 The speed of the decline could be rapid.
 At Omnia, we obviously recommend that you do something about this.

 Barrie Trower, a leading scientist for MI6 in Great Britain, explored the effects of microwaves on human health by exposing children to various frequencies and levels.
-This research was later brought into psychiatric hospitals, where they discovered you can sterilize an entire population by exposing them to 2.4 gigahertz (GHz) — the same carrier frequency now used in Western countries for cellphone services.
-These levels are constantly being increased.
+This research was later brought into psychiatric hospitals, where they discovered you can sterilize an entire population by exposing them to 2.4 gigahertz (GHz) — the same carrier frequency now used in Western countries for 4G cellphone services.
+These levels are now being increased as we moe towards 5G.

 “It's estimated that over two or three generations of exposure, ongoing exposure to the same cellphone radiation that we're using now, we will all be sterile and we will basically die out as a species,” he said.